The-Learning-And-Vision-Atelier-LAVA/PAM/README.md

 ## Acknowledgement

-We would like to thank [Sascha Becher](https://www.flickr.com/photos/stereotron) and [Tom Bentz](https://www.flickr.com/photos/tombentz) for the approval of using their cross-eye stereo photographs.
 We would also like to thank [@akkaze](https://github.com/akkaze) for constructive advice.

  ## Contact
 For questions, please send an email to wanglongguang15@nudt.edu.cn